larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

 The `main.py` script serves as the entry point of the application.
 Its primary functions include generating the Graphical User Interface (GUI) and managing the interaction among different features.

+The script begins by importing essential packages needed in later stages, such as `WordCloud` and `matplotlib`.
+Within the project's virtual environment, these packages must be installed using pip install.
+All the requirements are listed in the requirements.txt file.

+In addition to the public packages, this section of the code imports custom functions created for the project, such as `scrape_data` and `ask_chatgpt`.
+These functions are organized into modules containing functions with similar functionality.
+This approach enhances code readability and promotes code reuse.

 ```
 ...
 from wordcloud import WordCloud